Queensland Camping

 Champagne Pools

 To enjoy this natural spa bath, it’s best to sit or stand in the rock pools and let the waves come over you.
-Do not stand up on the rocks as you may be pushed over as the waves come.
+Avoid standing on the rocks, as the waves could push you over.

 Waddy Point

 As you continue driving north, the next main attraction is Waddy Point.
-This is an absolutely stunning area made up of miles of wide stretches of beach, massive sand dunes, turquoise coloured ocean and a series of crystal clear tidal lagoons.
-Most people set up camp somewhere along the largest of the lagoons, which is awesome for swimming, kayaking or SUPs.
+This area is absolutely stunning, featuring miles of wide stretches of beach, massive sand dunes, a turquoise-coloured ocean, and a series of pristine tidal lagoons.
+Most people set up camp somewhere along the largest of the lagoons, which is awesome for swimming, kayaking, or SUPs.

 Waddy Point is also a super popular spot for fishing.